csswizardry/csswizardry.github.com/_posts/2012-12-21-a-new-css-wizardry.md

 ## Hello, Jekyll!

-I recently discovered [Jekyll](https://github.com/mojombo/jekyll), a static site generator build on Ruby.
+I recently discovered [Jekyll](https://github.com/mojombo/jekyll), a static site generator written on Ruby by [Tom Preston-Werner](http://tom.preston-werner.com/), GitHub co-founder.
 After seeing what it does and how it works, it felt like the answer; I was already writing posts in markdown using [iA Writer](http://www.iawriter.com/) and converting it to HTML before dropping it into WordPress’ admin panel, so why not write in markdown full time?